 On the map, we see the number of people per square kilometer (km2) across the world.

-If we want to understand how people are distributed across the world, another useful tool is the population cartogram: a geographical presentation of the world where the size of the countries are not drawn according to the distribution of land, but according to the distribution of people.
+If we want to understand how people are distributed across the world, another useful tool is the population cartogram: a geographical presentation of the world where the size of the countries is not drawn according to the distribution of land, but according to the distribution of people.

 Here we show how the world looks in this way.
 When we see a standard map we tend to focus on the largest countries by area.
 But these are not always where the greatest number of people live.
 It’s this context we need if we want to understand how the lives of people around the world are changing.